cresset-template/cresset/README.md

 Currently, Cresset depends on the `magma-cudaXXX` package provided in the PyTorch channel of Anaconda.

 3. Bug reports are welcome.
-Only the latest versions has been tested rigorously.
+   Only the latest versions have been tested rigorously.
 Please raise an issue if there are any versions that do not build properly.
 However, please check that your host Docker, Docker Compose, and especially NVIDIA Driver are up-to-date before doing so.

 4. Translations into other languages and updates to existing translations are welcome.
 Please create a separate `LANG.README.md` file and make a Pull Request.